Detroit Police Arrest Six Men For Alleged Sexual Assault Of Two Women Looking To Score Drugs

 Six men were arrested last night after law enforcement officials say that they sexually assaulted two women inside a home on the northeast side of Detroit.
-All of the men are between the ages of 24 and 65 years of age.
+All of the men are between the ages of 24 and 65.

 Two women traveled by car from Troy to the Detroit’s northeast side in an effort to score drugs.
-They approached a man who was riding his bike.
-The women explained to the police that they stopped the man.
-When they asked him to show them the best place to find what they were looking for, the man pointed them to a home in the 13,500 block of Mitchell.
+They approached a man who was riding his bike to ask him to show them the best place to find what they were looking for.
+The man then pointed them to a home in the 13500 block of Mitchell.

-When the two Troy women arrived at the address, Fox News reported that they were given by the man on the bike, they found a horror that they weren’t expecting.
+When the two Troy women arrived at the address, they found a horror that they weren’t expecting.
 According to a statement given to the Detroit Police Department, when the women entered the home, they were forced to smoke crack cocaine.
-After they did as they were told and smoked the cocaine, the women claim that they were raped by the men inside the house.
+After they did as they were told, the women claim that they were raped by the men inside the house.

 One of the women were able to get free and escape to the safety of her car.
 She called the police and when they arrived, the woman was without her clothes, wearing nothing but a blanket.
 The second woman was rescued shortly after the police arrived on the scene.